15 Beautiful DIY Wood Clock Ideas in 2022

 Giant Electrical Reel Wood Clock

-For the homeowner with big, open walls, this giant reclaimed wood clock is perfect.
+For the homeowner with big, open walls, this giant reclaimed DIY wood clock is perfect.
 The large clock looks great in any rustic, farmhouse-style, or cozy home.

 The clock uses an old electrical reel wood end cap, white, charcoal, and bronze mineral paint – though you can change up the colors, if you wish, of course – some hand-held power tools, and an orbital sander.